PHYCS 3730/6720 Lab Exercise

 vector (list).
 So if you have a float x,

 then v.append(x) appends x to the end of the list.
 When

 all the data has been read, have your program print the resulting

 Copy your code to the answer file.
 Test it by feeding it input from

-called data, and try reading it using input redirection
+numbers in it, and try reading it using input redirection